-With 2019 coming up many people resolve to start a healthier lifestyle and more and more people now flock to a low carb or ketogenic diet as part of that lifestyle.
+With the new year coming up many people resolve to start a healthier lifestyle and more and more people now flock to a low carb or ketogenic diet as part of that lifestyle.
 With all the information available online, in books and research studies, getting started may seem complicated and even overwhelming at times.
 But it does not need to be complicated at all if you follow these twelve basic steps first.

 1 Keto does take a lot of self-education through reading about it online, in research studies or in books, but also by listening to podcasts for example.
 It will not only help you understand how it actually works but it also helps you to achieve your goals.
 So do take some time to do your own research instead of just listening to advice from other ketonians.
 Just try to set aside some time for it on a regular basis.

 Also keep in mind a keto lifestyle is first and foremost a lifestyle for health, with weight loss as a side effect.
 If you have any medical issues your body may focus on healing first at the start of keto, weight loss may come later;